MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - False (Default) - User can manually change down direction if they desire, otherwise down direction will be determined automatically based on the measured gravity vector.
 - True - User can’t manually change down direction and down direction will be always determined automatically based on the measured gravity vector.

+#### Improvements and fixes in the February 2022 update

+- Fixed an error when using Media Foundation Media Capture that prevented a developer from being able to create a MediaEncodingProfile using HEVC.

 ## Windows Holographic, version 21H2 - January 2022 Update

 - Build 20348.1442